sriksmachi/openai-samples/azure-quiz/readme.md

 Windows users ensure the machine has all dependencies listed in requirements.txt.

 - Windows with WSL / Linux machine
+- Azure Subscription
-- Azure Subscription with Azure Open AI enabled.
+- Azure Open AI Service enabled.
 For instructions on how to enable click [here](https://aka.ms/oai/access)

 ###  Model Deployment

+Once open AI service is enabled you need to deploy the models before starting to make API calls.
-The following script creates 3 models
+The following scripts deploys 3 models
-- chatgpt (gpt-35-turbo)
-- text-davinci
-- text-similarity-ada-001
+- chatgpt (gpt-35-turbo).
+This is used for generating content for a given topic.
+- text-davinci.
+This is used for generating questions and options as well as the answer for the question.
+- text-similarity-ada-001.
+This is used to find the similarity between answer provided by model and the option choosen by the user.

 ```
 deploy-models.ps1
 ```

 ## High level Flow.